-If Dr. Berk's employment had been terminated by us without cause or by Dr. Berk for good reason, in each case within 90 days prior to, or within 18 months following, a change in control, he would have been entitled to (in lieu of the payments described above) (1) payment of a lump sum amount equal to his then-current annual base salary, (2) accelerated vesting of all outstanding unvested equity awards that vest only based on the passage of time, (3) payment of a lump sum amount equal to twelve times the full monthly premium cost of Dr. Berk's participation in our group health and/or dental plans, (4) payment of any base salary earned but not paid through the date of termination, and (5) payment of any bonus awarded but not yet paid on the date of termination, paid at such time when bonuses are paid to our executives generally.
+If Dr. Le's employment is terminated by us without cause or by Dr. Le for good reason, in each case within 90 days prior to, or within 18 months following, a change in control, we would be obligated (1) to pay Dr. Le a lump sum amount equal to 12 months of her then-current annual base salary, (2) to by their terms, vest only based on the passage of time, (3) if Dr. Le exercises her right to continue participation in our health and dental plans under the federal law known as COBRA, to pay Dr. Le a monthly cash amount equal to the full premium cost of that participation for 12 months following such termination of employment (or, if earlier, until the time when Dr. Le becomes eligible to enroll in the health or dental plan of a new employer) and (4) to pay any bonus which has been awarded, but not yet paid on the date of termination.